MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 2. On each computer where you will run the AzureInformationProtection cmdlets, open the registry editor, and navigate to the following path: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC`

-    The MSIPC key is automatically created the first time ythe client makes a connection to the protection service.
+    The MSIPC key is automatically created the first time the client makes a connection to the protection service.
 If the MSIPC key doesn't yet exist, create it.

 3. If you do not see a **ServiceLocation** key, create it, so that your registry path shows `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC\ServiceLocation`.